Why The Bloodvein?

 7. Flying In From Bissett, Manitoba

-An option which does not involve getting to Red Lake that would be very attractive to paddlers in Winnipeg and west (or south in Minnesota or Wisconsin) would be this – drive up to Bluewater Aviation in Bissett (on Highway 304 east of Manigotagan) and get flown in to Artery Lake, Sabourin Lake, Knox Lake or some other starting point.
+An option that does not involve getting to Red Lake that would be very attractive to paddlers in Winnipeg and west (or south in Minnesota or Wisconsin) would be this – drive up to Bluewater Aviation in Bissett (on Highway 304 east of Manigotagan) and get flown to Artery Lake, Sabourin Lake, Knox Lake or some other starting point.
 The one complication here is that Bluewater only has an Otter available so the cost will be prohibitive if there are only one or two people to split it.
 At the end of the trip, Bluewater can arrange to have your vehicle(s) waiting at Bloodvein Village thanks to the now-open road that goes up to the community from highway 304.
 The shuttle fee for 2015 is $400. for the first vehicle and $100. for each additional one.

 Note: My original post made mention of an air service named Wamair and the possibility of flying out of Matheson Island to the put-in point.
 I had found the information in a couple of older trip reports.
 Well, things have changed and Wamair has not been flying out of Matheson Island since 2009!
 There may, however, be a flight service running out of Pine Dock.
 I’ve updated the info to spare future trippers researching dead ends.
 BTW, thanks to Winnipeg tripper Neil Fitzpatrick for the up-to-date information taken from his response to a Canadian Canoe Routes forum thread (here).